 Hluhluwe-Umfolozi Game Park is a leader in rhino conservation, but despite their best efforts poaching continues.

 I had no idea that poaching was as prevalent as it was.
-Not only was Trevor knowledgeable but he is also an Anti-Poaching Volunteer, so he shared his first hand experiences with us.
+Not only was Trevor knowledgeable but he is also an Anti-Poaching Volunteer, so he shared his first-hand experiences with us.
 I was left speechless, my stomach wrenched in knots.
-Our conversation made such an impression on me that I will be writing a separate post about rhino conservation along with an interview with Trevor.
-If you have any questions about rhino conservation please leave them in the comments below and I may include them in the interview.

-The game drives were my favorite experiences in South Africa and MUCH better than the one self-drive we attempted in another park.
+The game drives were my favourite experiences in South Africa and MUCH better than the one self-drive we attempted in another park.

 One of my main objectives on My Wild South African and Swaziland Adventures was to see wildlife.
 You see so much more when you do a game drive.